jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

             a_dictionary['non_existent_key']
         a_dictionary['ky1']

-* the terminal shows a KeyError_ for the next line where I misspelled the key
+* the terminal shows KeyError_ for the next line where I misspelled the key

   .. code-block:: python